The Tinkers' Heart: Campaign for scheduled monument status

-In 2008, Argyll and Bute council proposed a programme of restoration work for the Heart, however local citizens objected to the cost (£34,500) and undertook to care for the site themselves.
+In 2008, Argyll and Bute council proposed a programme of restoration work for the Heart; however, local citizens objected to the cost (£34,500) and undertook to care for the site themselves.
 Scheduled monument status had been investigated in 2012 but refused on the basis that the site did not meet the necessary criteria.
-Metal fencing was placed around the stones to protect it from cattle.
+Metal fencing was placed around the stones to protect them from cattle.

 In May 2014, author Jess Smith lodged a petition with the Scottish Parliament, asking the Scottish Government to require Historic Scotland ‘to investigate what action can be taken to ensure the restoration and preservation of the Heart’.
 Although the petition was initially rejected, in February 2015 Historic Scotland announced that they would reconsider the application, this time taking equalities issues into consideration.

 Historic Scotland launched a programme of research including a public consultation in March 2015, aimed initially at the travelling community, and local area residents.
 The consultation differed from those usually undertaken in similar situations, in that it took account of the significance of the oral tradition to the community to which the monument was of importance.

 The research concluded in May 2015, and the site was added to the Schedule of Monuments in June 2015.
 The campaign was supported by the MSP for Argyll and Bute Michael Russell.
 Of the new methodology used in the consultation, Historic Scotland Director of Heritage Management Barbara Cummins said she hoped it would "pave the way for how we undertake our work in future.”

-In February 2025, a new information panel was unveiled at the site by Jess Smith BEM.
-The panel explains the history of the monument.
-The story of Tinkers' Heart features in Smith's book, Button Bog released in 2025.
+In February 2025, a new information panel explaining the history of the monument was unveiled at the site by Jess Smith.
+The story of the Tinkers' Heart features in Smith's book Button Bog, released in 2025.